SOS-CER/SOS-CER.github.io/_projects/gp1/gp1-eclipse-intro.md

 ## Create a Package
 Packages are a way of organizing java files into folders that contain related functionality.
 For example, you may have a package for your plain old java objects, a package for any file reading and writing functionality, and a package that contains the business logic of the application.

 Packages are also used to name applications and Eclipse plug-ins.
-If you look in the `<YOUR INSTALL DIRECTORY>/eclipse/plugins` directory, you will notice several files and folders with names like `org.eclipse.ant.core_3.2.300.v201101211721.jar`.
-The first part, `org.eclipse.ant.core` is the package name.
-The package name indicates that the entity that created the code is a organization (`org`), that the organization is `eclipse`, the project is `ant`, and the code in the package is the `core` ant functionality.
-The numbers specify the version of `ant` and the build date and time of the jar file.
+If you look in the `<YOUR INSTALL DIRECTORY>/eclipse-install/eclipse/plugins` directory, you will see a file with the name `org.eclipse.equinox.launcher_1.5.400.v20190515-0925.jar`.
+The first part, `org.eclipse.equinox.launcher` is the package name.
+The package name indicates that the entity that created the code is a organization (`org`), that the organization is `eclipse`, the project is `equinox`, and the code in the package is the `launcher` functionality.
+The numbers specify the version of `launcher` and the build date and time of the jar file.

 {% capture callout_content %}
 In Java, you can provide modifiers to fields, constants, and methods that determine whether other classes are able to access those elements.
 The `public` modifier, typically used on methods, means that any other class can call the method on an instance of the object (or in the case of a static method, on the class itself).
 The `private` modifier  encapsulates or hides fields from direct access by other classes.
 The `private` access modifier is helpful for auxiliary methods that do not need to be exposed to a client class.

 There are two other modifiers that you need to know about: no modifier (or default level access) and `protected`.
-If a Java element has no modifier, it has default level access, which means that elements of the class itself can access the given element AND that methods of any other class in the package can access the elements with default level access!  `Protected` level access means that elements of the class, the package, and any subclass can access the `protected` element (you'll work with subclasses in GP2).
+If a Java element has no modifier, it has default level access, which means that elements of the class itself can access the given element AND methods of any other class in the *same* package can access the elements with default level access!  `Protected` level access means that elements of the class, the *same* package, and any subclass can access the `protected` element (you'll work with subclasses in GP2).
 The table below summarizes the access control modifiers.

 |Modifier|Class|Package|Subclass|World|
 |--------|-------|-------|-------|-------|